Guigemar: Plot

 Guigemar is hailed as a hero in his own country, but he can only think of his distant love.
 Meanwhile, the lord imprisons his lady within a marble tower.
 After two years of captivity, she has become very depressed out of her longing for Guigemar.
 She manages to escape the tower and considers drowning herself in the nearby sea.
 She then spots the same mysterious ship that had carried Guigemar long ago, and she decides to board it.
 The ship brings her to Brittany, where she is taken captive by the Lord Mériaduc.
 He falls madly in love with her and tries to rape her, but the knot in the belt prevents his attempt.

 Later on, Lord Mériaduc holds a jousting tournament, which Guigemar attends.
 Knowing that Guigemar wears a shirt with a knot that only his true love can untie, and that the lady wears a belt that only her true love can untie, Lord Mériaduc summons her to meet Guigemar, suspecting the two are connected.
 Guigemar does not recognize the lady; therefore, to test her identity, he allows her to try to untie the knotted shirt that she had given him years ago.
 Although she succeeds, Guigemar still refuses to accept her identity until she reveals the knotted belt.
 She then tells him of her sorrowful journey.
 Mériaduc attempts to keep the lady under his control, but Guigemar lays siege to his lands.
 Many people die on both sides of the conflict, but finally Guigemar prevails.

 Allusions and influence

 The mural that decorates the queen's room shows Venus, the goddess of love, throwing Ovid's Remedia Amoris into a fire.
 This work by the Roman poet Ovid counsels readers how to avoid being swept away by love.
 According to French historians Patrick Kernévez and André-Yves Bourgès, the character Guigemar may be based upon Guihomar II, Viscount of Léon.

-The chivalric romance Generides shows influence of this work, and indeed the scenes between the lovers appear to show deliberate imitiation.
+The chivalric romance Generides shows influence of this work, and indeed the scenes between the lovers appear to show deliberate imitation.